sfc-gh-dwilczak/tutorials/docs/engineering/openflow/container/google_sheets/index.md

 This is an example input if you used the configurations given at the beginning of the tutorial.
 ![UPDATE](images/42.png)

+### Ingestion Parameters
-Next for the "Ingestion Paramters" we'll need the sheet name and the sheet range.
+Next for the "Ingestion Parameters" we'll need the sheet name and the sheet range.
 You'll select the range you want and copy it and the sheet name.
 ![UPDATE](images/43.png)

 Next we'll want to copy the Spreadsheet ID from the URL.
 ![UPDATE](images/44.png)

-Now we'll endter in what we want the table name to be.
-The sheet name and range (1) in the format "<sheet_name>!<range>" and finally the speadsheet ID (2) we got from the URL.
+Now we'll enter in what we want the table name to be.
+The sheet name and range (1) in the format "Sheet_name!range" and finally the speadsheet ID (2) we got from the URL.
 Click Apply.
 { .annotate }

 1. ![Range and sheet name](images/43.png)